piranna/piranna.github.io/_posts/2025-09-16-How-to-build-WebRTC-for-Android-in-Ubuntu-25.04.md

-[Github Packages Maven repository](https://github.com/features/packages), but the Github Actions only provides 2000 minutes per month (a bit more than 1 hour per day), so without a cache it would be problematic to generate nightly builds, but checking only to run where there are new Milestones (similar to what I do in [OS lifecycle](https://github.com/projectlint/OS-lifecycle) repo), it could probably work...
+[Github Packages Maven repository](https://github.com/features/packages), but the Github Actions only provides 2000 minutes per month (a bit more than 1 hour per day), so without a cache it would be problematic to generate nightly builds, but checking only to run when there are new Milestones (similar to what I do in [OS lifecycle](https://github.com/projectlint/OS-lifecycle) repo), it could probably work...
 Maybe one day I'll implement it :-) By the moment, the raw JSON info for the different Milestones can be found at